Step 7: The first VM

 +--------------------------------------+---------------------------------------+--------+

-Next up is to select a nework, let’s create a simple network with this command:
+Next, you have to select a nework.
+You can create a simple network with the following command:

 $ openstack network create BeispielNetzwerk